After my recent post on Omeprazole’s alternative drugs, I want to stay on the subject of gastro-oesophageal reflux disease (GORD) and its treatment.

-Ranitidine and omeprazole belong to different classes of drugs, both used in the treatment of heartburn/indigestion.
+Ranitidine and Omeprazole belong to different classes of drugs, both used in the treatment of heartburn/indigestion.
 Ranitidine is classified as an h2 receptor antagonist, commonly named h2 blockers.
 Omeprazole belongs to a group of drugs called proton pump inhibitors (PPIs).

-Ranitidine vs omeprazole: safety and side effects
+Ranitidine common side effects

-Long term use of omeprazole (or other PPIs) may increase (BNF,n.d):
+Long term use of Omeprazole (or other PPIs) may increase (BNF,n.d):

-- Risk of gastro-intestinal infections
+Risk of gastrointestinal infections

 In 2017 a research paper was published in Gut magazine associating the use of PPIs with increased risk of gastric cancer development.
 This study looked at patients from Hong Kong who were treated for Helicobacter pylori infection.

-H pylori infection can cause recurring episodes of indigestion.
-Treatment of confirmed H. pylori infection involves taking a short course of 2 different antibiotics with a PPI such as omeprazole (triple therapy).
+H. pylori infection can cause recurring episodes of indigestion.
+Treatment of confirmed H. pylori infection involves taking a short course of 2 different antibiotics with a PPI, such as Omeprazole (triple therapy).

 Although eradication of H. pylori infection reduces the risk of stomach cancer development, the above study found that taking PPIs more than doubled this risk.
 The average time that PPIs were taken by patients was three years after the triple therapy.

-The NICE guideline recommends the use of H2-blocker (ranitidine) at night in addition to PPIs (omeprazole) for people with persistent or recurrent symptoms of GORD or confirmed oesophagitis (inflammation of the tube that connects stomach with your mouth).
+The NICE guideline recommends the use of H2-blocker (Ranitidine) at night in addition to PPIs (Omeprazole) for people with persistent or recurrent symptoms of GORD or confirmed oesophagitis (inflammation of the tube that connects the stomach with your mouth).

-Other strategies on the management of GORD need to be explored including doubling up the dose or switching from daily to twice daily dosing or switching to a different PPI.
+Other strategies on the management of GORD need to be explored, including doubling up the dose or switching from daily to twice-daily dosing, or switching to a different PPI.

-To sum up PPIs are more effective in controlling stomach acid production and management of GORD symptoms.
-PPIs are associated with a number of common side effects; long term use of PPIs may increase the risk of infections and bone fractures.
+To sum up, Omeprazole is more effective in controlling stomach acid production and the management of GORD symptoms than Ranitidine.
+PPIs are associated with some common side effects; long-term use of PPIs may increase the risk of infections and bone fractures.